-The lowest employment rate (51 percent) was found among immigrants of non-Western origin.
-Among the females the employment rate was 46 percent.
-The difference between the employment rates of males and females in this group was 9 percentage points.
-The gender difference in the employment rates of immigrants of Western origin was 8 percentage points.
+The lowest employment rate (51.7 percent) was found among immigrants of non-Western origin.
+Among the females the employment rate was 47.6 percent.
+The difference between the employment rates of males and females in this group was 8.4 percentage points.
+The gender difference in the employment rates of immigrants of Western origin was 9.3 percentage points.

-It also appears from Table 5.1 that the employment rate of immigrants and descendants of Western origin was 9 percentage points below the employment rate of persons of Danish origin.
-As opposed to this, the corresponding difference between immigrants and descendants of non-Western background and persons of Danish origin came to 26 percentage points.
+It also appears from Table 5.1 that the employment rate of immigrants and descendants of Western origin was 9.4 percentage points below the employment rate of persons of Danish origin.
+As opposed to this, the corresponding difference between immigrants and descendants of non-Western background and persons of Danish origin came to 27.1 percentage points.

 The highest employment rate among all immigrants and descendants was found among descendants of Western origin.
-Within this group 74 percent were in employment which makes a difference of 4 percentage points compared to the group of persons with Danish origin.
+Within this group 73.4 percent were in employment which makes a difference of 5.4 percentage point compared to the group of persons with Danish origin.

-The employment rates of immigrants and descendants of Western and non-Western origin and persons of Danish origin of the same age group differed considerably in November 2014 (see Figure 5.2).
+The employment rates of immigrants of non-Western origin and persons of Danish origin of the same age group differed considerably in November 2015 (see Figure 5.2).

-The most pronounced employment rate difference is seen in the age bracket of females aged 50-59 years, in which the difference between females of Danish origin and females of non-Western origin was 40 percentage points.
-The corresponding difference between Danish males and males of non-Western origin aged 50-59 years was 36 percentage points.
+The most pronounced employment rate difference is seen in the age bracket of females aged 50-59 years, in which the difference between female descendants of non-Western origin and female immigrants of non-Western origin was 30 percentage points.
+The corresponding difference between immigrant males of non-Western origin and descendant males of non-Western origin aged 50-59 years was 27 percentage points.